-Why open churches?
+Why would we open the churches?

-Why are churches closed?
+Why are churches being closed?

 For fear of vandalism and theft.
-However, most of these thefts are carried out in closed churches.
-A closed church secures thieves more than the building.
-Churches are closed because they do not have the financial means, it is said, to install an effective and adapted protection system.
-Churches are also closed because the police ask for it.
+Yet most thefts take place in churches that are closed.
+A closed church is safer for thieves than the building itself.
+Churches are being closed because one doesn’t have the financial resources to install an effective and suitable security system.
+Churches are also being closed because the police demands this.